-Previously director of research and knowledge exchange at the Higher Education Funding Council for England, David was appointed as Executive Chair designate of Research England in early 2017, and took a lead role in shaping the new Council and leading the transition of responsibilities from HEFCE into Research England.
+Previously Director of Research and Knowledge Exchange at the Higher Education Funding Council for England (HEFCE), David was appointed as Executive Chair designate of Research England in early 2017, and took a lead role in shaping the new Council and leading the transition of responsibilities from HEFCE into Research England.

-After gaining First Class Honours in Statistics at the University of Aberdeen, David worked at two BBSRC research institutes, as a consultant statistician beforedeveloping mathematical models of plant growth.
+After gaining First Class Honours in Statistics at the University of Aberdeen, David worked at two BBSRC-funded research institutes, as a consultant statistician before developing mathematical models of plant growth.
 His work on the computational aspects of this led into broader applications of IT in education and research, and he was Director of Information Services at Royal Holloway, University of London, before moving into university leadership as Vice-Principal (Communications, Enterprise and Research) in 2004.
-In this role he was responsible for research strategy and for developing Royal Holloway’s research-led commercial and consultancy activities.
+In this role, he was responsible for research strategy and for developing Royal Holloway's research-led commercial and consultancy activities.

 He joined HEFCE in 2008 as Director (Research, Innovation and Skills) and led the development and implementation of the first Research Excellence Framework including the new impact agenda element.
 He was responsible for research policy and funding, knowledge exchange and university/business relations.

-In May 2017 he was appointed the first Executive Chair of Research England, a new council established as part of UK Research and Innovation, alongside the seven disciplinary Research Councils and the UK Innovation Agency.
-Research England is biggest research funder in the UK with responsibility for university block-grant funding for research and knowledge exchange.
-In UKRI he has particular responsibilities for Place (Regional Funding), Commercialisation and Open Science.
+In May 2017, he was appointed the first Executive Chair of Research England, a new council established as part of UKRI, alongside the seven Research Councils and Innovate UK.
+Research England is the biggest research funder in the UK with responsibility for university block-grant funding for research and knowledge exchange.
+In UKRI, he has particular responsibilities for Place (Regional Funding), Commercialisation and Open Science.